 Workyard at Syrah

-The Syrah human family consists of me, Vanessa Crosland, my partner Michael Liapakis, our children Spencer and Evan and my stepchildren Samantha and Giorgio.
+The Syrah human family consists of me, Vanessa Crosland, my partner Michael Liapakis, and our children Spencer and Evan.

-Syrah had its genesis some 30 years ago when as a horse mad child I declared "When I grow up I'm going to have an Arabian Horse Stud."
+Syrah had its genesis some 35 years ago when as a horse-mad child I declared 'when I grow up I'm going to have an Arabian Horse Stud'.
 I was captivated by the first pictures I saw of Arabians and when I met them at the Sydney Royal Easter Show, in the days before specialist Arabian shows.

 Sam on Misty My first pony was the versatile part Arabian pony, Elmridge Misty, who excelled at sporting, jumping, eventing, hacking and dressage.
-She is still with me, as a venerable old retiree.
-That's Misty Samantha is riding (left).
+She passed away in 2007 at the venerable age of 32.
+That's Misty Samantha Liapakis is riding (left).

 Sarika had also produced two Australian National Champions, Malmsbury Samira and Malmsbury Sami.
 She had long been a "poster girl" for me, so when she became available and after a lot of financial stretching, she joined the stud.
 Elmridge acquired her daughter, Malmsbury Samira, at the same time.
 Unfortunately Syrah has only one surviving daughter from Sarika – Salida.
 Salida however, as well as being the first foal for the stud, also has first place in my affections and had a wonderful show career before becoming a superlative broodmare.
-Salida is the dam of Valouria.
+Salida has created her own dynasty at Syrah and is the dam of our young super sire Valor , Australian National Champion and East Coast Champion Valouria and multi Champion and top producer Shakeelah.

 Valouria at Syrah, BullengarookThe third mare acquired by the stud was Amira El Marieshaah, acquired as a ten year old in late 2000.
-I had first seen Marieshaah as a yearling, and had loved her, from then.
-I acquired her specifically to breed to Sarezin.
-The plan has been a resounding success to date.
+I had first seen Marieshaah as a yearling, and had loved her.
+She had a very successful show career as a young horse, and was also awarded East Coast Top 5.
+She has produced three wonderful and highly successful Sarezin foals for us, including our young stallion Antaarez, and our lovely young show star, Aviva, by Valor.

 Valouria and the yards at Syrah (Photos Michael Liapakis)